 Disclaimer & Help

-Now, we have only glossed over most of the process and each step could be further explained in much more detail, but at this point you should have a basic understanding of how to buy land.
-Here at LandForSaleStore we have simple, easy to read documents, a 30 day money back guarantee and a sincere desire to make sure you are completely happy with your purchase.
+Now, we have only glossed over most of the process and each step could be further explained in more detail, but at this point you should have a basic understanding of how to buy land.
+Here at LandForSaleStore we have simple, easy to read documents, a 30 day guarantee and a sincere desire to make sure you are completely happy with your purchase.

 Remember, in most cases we bought our properties first, and our reputation is on the line with each sale so you can shop with us in confidence.
-Just check out our testimonials above from prior, happy customers.
+Just check out our testimonials from prior, happy customers.

-If you have any questions, on this blog post or anything else related to land, feel free to email them to us at email@example.com and we will do our best to help you out.
+And if you have any questions, on this blog post or anything else related to land, feel free to email them to us at email@example.com and we will do our best to help you out.
 Just remember . . .